 Stevenson Smith Hood Knudson is a law firm that focuses on protecting our clients and handling each case with dignity and respect.
 Our Ogden, Utah law firm was established in 1997, with the sole focus on protecting our clients legal rights and providing assistance with estate planning needs, real estate law, business law, family law, and more.
 Having a knowledgeable, experienced attorney by your side is essential to understand complex legal parameters and requirements.
 We help our clients understand the law and obtain the correct information they need to confidently address any legal situation.
 When you call Stevenson Smith Hood Knudson, you will be connected with an attorney with experience handling cases similar to yours.
 We approach each case on an individual basis and focus on tailoring our approach to meet our clients specific needs.
 Contact our office to schedule a confidential consultation and let our experts help you feel comfortable with your legal manners.

 Our Ogden attorneys specialize in estate planning, such as providing assistance with wills, trusts, and more.
 If you would like to speak with an experienced estate planning attorney, please reach out to us today.
-We also offer free estate planning seminars to help answer many of the frequently asked questions regarding this topic.
-If you are interested in attending one of these seminars, please visit our seminar page.

 Estate planning can be complicated to navigate, which is why it is essential to work with experienced estate planning attorney to ensure your last wishes are carried out correctly.
 We are here to answer any questions you have pertaining to estate planning, wills, trusts, and more.Learn More